architect/arc.codes/src/views/docs/en/reference/configuration/function-config.md

 ### `ignoreDependencies`

 Disable specific dependencies from being installed in Lambdas that rely on [automated dependency treeshaking](/docs/en/guides/developer-experience/dependency-management#automated-dependency-treeshaking).
 When a dependency has a scope (preceded by '@'), place the name inside quotes.

-This setting is currently only supported in Node.js Lambdas.
+> ⚠️ This setting is currently only supported in Node.js Lambdas and does _not_ support ignoring dependencies from the `shared` folder ([#1476](https://github.com/architect/architect/issues/1476)).

 The alternate spelling of `ignoredDependencies` may also be used, although `ignoreDependencies` is preferred.